 PET/CT is more than just equipment.
-The state-of-the-art technology has the potential to revolutionize patient care and significantly reduce health care costs.
 The two-in-one scanner has many advantages to other imaging technologies.
 As a result, many other local hospitals send their patients here when they need this scan.
 PET/CT offers:

 - Better detection, treatment and management of cancer.
 Our PET/CT physicians serve as consultants to the Georgia Regents University Cancer Center tumor boards.
 We review a patient’s history together with the results of their nuclear imaging studies to provide recommendations for optimal therapy and care management.
-As a result, surgeons, oncologists and other physicians will be able to more accurately detect cancers, evaluate recurrence and determine the patient’s potential response to therapy, including more effective tracking of the results of chemotherapy and radiation therapy.
+As a result, surgeons, oncologists and other physicians can more accurately detect cancers, evaluate recurrence and determine the patient’s potential response to therapy, including more effective tracking of the results of chemotherapy and radiation therapy.

 - A clearer picture of the disease.
 The fused images provide far more detail in a single visit than conventional PET or CT scanners alone.

 - Improved accuracy.
-In the past, it was more difficult to interpret the results of both tests since patients changed positions, but performing both scans at one time without having to move the patient leaves less for room for error.
+In the past, it was more difficult to interpret the results of both tests since patient positions change from test to test, but performing both scans at one time without having to move the patient leaves less for room for error.